 SECTION A. General description of the project

-A 1 Title of the project.

 A.1.
-Thue of the project:
+Title of the project :

 >>

 A.2.
 Description of the project :

 >>

 A.3.
 Project participants:

 >>

 A.4.
 Technical description of the project :

+A 4.1 Leastion of the president

 A.4.1.
 Location of the project :

->>

 A.4.1.1.
-Host Party(ies) :
+Host Party(ies):

 >>

 A.4.1.2.
 Region/State/Province etc.:

 >>

 A.4.1.3.
 City/Town/Community etc.:

 >>

 A.4.1.4.
 Detail of physical location, including information allowing the unique identification of the project (maximum one page):

 >>

 A.4.2.
 Technology(ies) to be employed, or measures, operations or actions to be implemented by the project :

 >>

 A.4.3.
 Brief explanation of how the anthropogenic emissions of greenhouse gases by sources are to be reduced by the proposed JI project , including why the emission reductions would not occur in the absence of the proposed project , taking into account national and/or sectoral policies and circumstances:

 >>

 A.4.3.1.
 Estimated amount of emission reductions over the crediting period: